-Research in Dr. Olabarrieta’s Coastal Hazards Lab focuses on the processes that drive coastal erosion and flooding under extreme storms and longer-term (seasonal to decadal) inlet and estuarine morphodynamics.
-One of the main goal is to improve numerical models used to predict coastal change, erosion and flooding.
-Within the Coastal Hazards Lab, undergraduate and graduate students combine advanced numerical modeling, field surveys and remote sensing to analyze the feedbacks between the hydrodynamics, sediments transport and coastal morphology.
+Research in the Coastal HAzaRds Modeling lab, led by Dr. Maitane Olabarrieta at the University of Florida, focuses on the processes that drive coastal erosion and flooding under extreme storms, water quality hazards, and longer-term (seasonal to decadal) inlet and estuarine morphodynamics.
+One main goal is to improve numerical models used to predict coastal change, water quality, erosion and flooding.
+Within the CHARM lab, undergraduate and graduate students combine advanced numerical modeling, field surveys and remote sensing to analyze the feedbacks between the hydrodynamics, sediments transport and coastal morphology.

 OUR LATEST RESEARCH